ERobim/NN/README.md

-Getting to know how a NN works using python
+Getting to know how a Neural Network functions using python